Indigenous Commonwealth Scholarships (ICECS and ICAS)

 - If you are in receipt of a Centrelink Student Start Up Scholarship, Student Start up loan, Relocation Scholarship, ABSTUDY Residential Costs Options or Commonwealth Accommodation Scholarships and you are offered an ICECS/ICAS, you may choose to either accept or decline the offer.
 If you do accept the offer, you must contact Centrelink for information about how to return the Centrelink Student Start Up Scholarship, Relocation Scholarship or Student Start up loan payment.

-ICECS is valued at $2,676 per year paid in two instalments in the year.
+- ICECS is valued at $2,900 per year paid in two instalments in the year.
 This scholarship is available for up to eight payment cycles.

 How to apply

-1. through VTAC by completing the VTAC Scholarship Application Form which is available through your VTAC user account.
+If you are planning to apply for a Swinburne course after completing Year 12, you may be able to apply through VTAC by completing the VTAC Scholarship Application Form which is available through your VTAC user account.
 Refer to VTAC for opening/closing dates.

 Applicants should complete an online application form and submit with all supporting documentation.